AlexaH88/horizon-gamepedia/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/AlexaH88/portfolio-project-1)
+1. Log in to GitHub and locate the [Horizon Gaming Community GitHub Repository](https://github.com/AlexaH88/horizon-gaming-community)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/AlexaH88/portfolio-project-1)
+1. Log in to GitHub and locate the [Horizon Gaming Community GitHub Repository](https://github.com/AlexaH88/horizon-gaming-community)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash